WISVCH/keycloak-build/README.md

 To ensure users are correct, an additional conditional flow should be added to the identity provider which checks membership status (gotten from Dienst) and student status (gotten from SURFconext only).

+Beyond that, remember to add the user attributes and correct scopes as described below.

 ## Attributes to add to Keycloak
 ```
 not_found